wharris/dougrain/README.rst

    :alt: build status
    :target: https://travis-ci.org/wharris/dougrain

 This is a pre-release version.
-The API may have have breaking changes in minor version releases until version 1.0.
+It usually works pretty well, but the API may have have breaking changes in minor releases until version 1.0.
+The HAL specification is still being developed, so Dougrain is unlikely to have a stable API until HAL itself is stable.

 Compatibility
 -------------

+Drafts **3** and **4**.

 This version is conforms to `JSON Hypermedia API Language Internet Draft 4
 <http://tools.ietf.org/html/draft-kelly-json-hal-04>`_, but can also parse and